 Receive data from Epiq Solution's Bitshark RF board

-The SDREpiqBitsharkReceiver System object is a signal source that receives data from an FPGA board and outputs a column vector signal of fixed length.
-The first call to this object can contain transient values, which results in packets containing undefined data.
+The SDREpiqBitsharkReceiver System object is a signal sink that receives data from an FPGA board and outputs a column vector signal of fixed length.
+The first call to this object may contain transient values which result in packets containing undefined data.

-The diagram shows how MATLAB®, the SDREpiqBitsharkReceiver System object, and Xilinx FPGA hardware interface.
+The following diagram illustrates how MATLAB®, the SDREpiqBitsharkReceiver System object, and Xilinx FPGA hardware interface.

 |Port||Supported Data Types|